laurestine/laurestine.github.io/teaching.md

 # Outreach

+I have given the following linguistics outreach presentations:

+- _Grammar, Or, How I Learned to Stop Worrying and Love Language Variation_ at [Toronto Oasis]{https://torontooasis.org/} in the spring of 2025.
+I designed this course to encourage an audience of interested adults to become fascinated with the empirical rules of language and a descriptivist approach to language variation.

+- _What is linguistics?_ with Massimo Lipari in the spring of 2025.
+We were invited to give this talk to a class of graduating CEGEP students to showcase interesting results from a variety of linguistic subfields and clarify what a linguistics undergraduate degree consists of.

 I have designed and taught the following long math outreach courses:

 - _Doodling Mathematically!_ through the [University of Toronto MathPlus program](https://mathplus.math.utoronto.ca/) in the summer of 2020.
 I designed this course to teach middle-school-aged children to create their own casual games with a mathematical flavor, thereby creating mathematical puzzles for themselves.
 It met online through Zoom for three hours per week for four weeks, and I managed it through Google Classroom.